stephenneale/seng371-group16/as-clients/rfp.md

 - Bank Managers
 - Users of the bank

+ Users of the bank are the primary users and will be able to manage all of their banking needs through the chrome web browser.
+Users should be able to interact with the software through their personal computers or on mobile phones.

+ Bank managers are the secondary users of the bank and should be able to their bank managing needs (idk what bank managers need to do)

 ## (5.0) Known interaction with systems within or outside the client organization

 In order to serve our clients effectively, we need to integrate with the existing global banking